rbtcollins/bitnami-docker/gke/redmine/README.md

 ### Redmine service

-As with the other pods, we want a service to group the Redmine server pods.
+As with the MariaDB pod, we want a service to group the Redmine server pods.
 However, this time it's different: this service is user-facing, so we want it to be externally visible.
 That is, we want a client to be able to request the service from outside the cluster.
 To accomplish this, we can set the `type: LoadBalancer` field in the service configuration.

 The service specification for the Redmine is in `redmine-service.yml`.
 Start up the service: